LinaSaii/farness_dicp/README.md

 ## Development Notes

--The Doppler-ICP stitching pipeline has been implemented and validated using CSV files with the structure:
+The Doppler-ICP stitching pipeline has been implemented and validated using CSV files with the structure:
                              x, y, z, v_radial
 -Each file corresponds to a single LiDAR frame.